cpliakas/dynamo-db-odm/README.md

 ### Defining Entities

-Entities are types of documents that are defined in classes that extend `Cpliakas\DynamoDb\ODM\Entity`.
+Entities are classes that extend `Cpliakas\DynamoDb\ODM\Entity` and model different types of documents.
 Metadata, such as the table name and hash / range key attributes, are defined in static properties and accessed through the static methods defined in `Cpliakas\DynamoDb\ODM\EntityInterface`.